psytronx/umap/README.md

 # umap
 University Map app, rewritten for iOS 8+ compatibility

+##Setting up development environment

+1. Get Cocoa Pods on your system.
+Cocoa Pods is the premier package manager for XCode development.
+2. Clone the repo into your disk.
+Go into the project's folder.
+3. Run 'pod install'.
+After that's done, from now on, use the workspace file generated to open the project in XCode.

-##Steps for deploying to App Store for a school:
+##Steps for deploying to App Store for a school (more detailed instructions will be fleshed out later):

 1. Make sure App Id and distribution profile exists for that school.
 Make sure the distribution profile is active.
 2. Add app to our Google Analytics account, via https://developers.google.com/mobile/add?platform=ios.
 Use the Analytics Property "University Map".